yogiraaz/nightwolf-cotribution/aws.md

        Which two things do we need to confirm in the VPC settings so that these EC2 instances can communicate inside the VPC?
        Choose 2 answers

        A. A network ACL that allows communication between the two subnets.
        B. Both instances are the same instance class and using the same Key-pair.
        C. That the default route is set to a NAT instance or internet Gateway (IGW) for them to communicate.
        D. Security groups are set to allow the application host to talk to the database on the right port/protocol.

        Answer: A,C
-       Explanation:

    QUESTION NO: 23

        Which services allow the customer to retain full administrative privileges of the underlying EC2 instances?
        Choose 2 answers

        A. Amazon Elastic Map Reduce
        B. Elastic Load Balancing
        C. AWS Elastic Beanstalk
        D. I" Amazon Elasticache
        E. Amazon Relational Database service

        Answer: B,C
-       Explanation:

    QUESTION NO: 24

        You have a web-style application with a stateless but CPU and memory-intensive web tier running on a cc2 8xlarge EC2 instance inside of a VPC The instance when under load is having 134 problems returning requests within the SLA as defined by your business The application maintains